jeremytammik/tbc/a/1887_sheet_view_geom_text.md

 Today, we look at accessing and exporting sheet view coordinates, transforms, images and title block data, including the title block geometry and text values
 &ndash; Extracting title block geometry and text &ndash; Element coordinates on sheet
-&ndash; Export 2D sheet as high quality image...
+&ndash; Export view as high quality image...

 linkedin: